ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 #### wild-rydes
 Deploy the *wild-rydes* service.
 It has updates to work with the *wild-rydes-ride-record* service.
 In later steps you'll be instrumenting this function to collect runtime and log data from invocations to the Thundra platform.

-*Note: If you've done the [Serverless Up and Running workshop](../../01-up-and-running/02-build-new-service) we'll be replacing what you've deployed with a version meant for this workshop.
-Without replacing your version with the version for this workshop certain steps may not succeed.*

 Start by cloning the repository from GitHub, then check out the *workshop-operations-01* branch for this workshop module, and finally deploy the application.
 ```